How to Avoid a Student Loan Tax Refund OffsetMarch 13, 2023

-First, it’s important to note that, due to the COVID-19 pandemic, the government has halted tax refund garnishment on student loans dating retroactively from March 13, 2020.
-This action remains in effect until January 31, 2022.
-If you have experienced a tax refund offset related to your student loans since then, you should reach out to the Treasury Offset Program to see if you’re eligible to have some of that money returned.
+First, it’s important to note that the government has halted tax refund garnishment on student loans until the middle of 2023.
+This action went into effect on March 13, 2020, shortly after the COVID-19 pandemic began.
+If you have experienced a tax refund offset related to your student loans since then, you should contact the Treasury Offset Program to see if you’re eligible to have some of that money returned.

 Under normal circumstances, your tax refund can be garnished to pay student loans in default.
 This is a process known as garnishment.
-In short, if your student loan is in default, the Treasury Department has a way of matching that up with your expected tax refund after you submit your tax return.
+In short, if your student loan is in default, the Treasury Department can match that up with your expected tax refund after you submit your tax return.

 Money from your tax refund is directed toward your student loan debt, which is in default.
 As part of the process, you’ll receive a notice that your tax refund offset is coming.